-Non-CUD Town Percentage of Individuals Living Below 150% Poverty Level Warren 50.30%
+Non-CUD Town Percentage of Individuals Living Below 150% Poverty Level Warren 50.30% high-speed broadband to these three communities would be approximately \$40M to \$45M, assuming that at least 80 percent of locations are unserved.

-The VCBB estimates that the amount of BEAD funding necessary to extend high-speed broadband services to the unserved locations in these three areas-Deerfield Valley CUD, NEK Broadband CUD and Warren- is likely to exceed 20 percent or \$44,782,604 of Vermont's \$223,913,019 BEAD allocation.
+The VCBB estimates that the amount of BEAD funding necessary to extend high-speed broadband services to the unserved locations in these three areas-Deerfield Valley CUD, NEK Broadband CUD and Warren- could exceed 20 percent or \$44,782,604 of Vermont's \$223,913,019 BEAD allocation.
+The VCBB projects that the cost to extend